|Copyright 2008-2022 Sanders' Cookie Jar Bakery. All Rights Reserved.

-Tuesday, February 28. the day before Ash Wednesday.
-During this time of year, one of the most beloved traditions
+Tuesday, March 1, 2022, the day before Ash Wednesday.
+During this time of year, one of the most beloved

 On the Christian calendar, the twelfth day after Christmas is known as "Epiphany", "Twelfth Night", or "Kings Day."

 It is the day the gift-bearing Magi visited the baby Jesus, and is celebrated with its own unique rituals.